Data on Urban and Rural Hospitals

 - Indian = Indian Health Service facility

-Information on margins in earlier years for rural hospitals are shown in the tables on Size and Financial Status of Rural Hospitals and Trend in Rural Hospital Margins.
+Information on margins in earlier years for rural hospitals are shown in the Trend in Rural Hospital Margins table.

-Margins are not shown for Indian Health Service hospitals because they do not receive payments based on the number and types of services they deliver or report revenue in the same way as other hospitals do.
+Margins are not shown for some hospitals because they do not receive payments based on the number and types of services they deliver or report revenue in the same way as other hospitals do.